Skip to Content

 Adjusting Environment and Diet

-• Switch to a digestible substrate like coconut fiber
+• Switch to safe substrates like coconut fiber or paper towels to avoid impaction.

 Seeking Veterinary Care When Necessary